ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra.md

 UN  192.168.212.174  257.29 KiB  256          100.0%            ea8acc49-1336-4941-b122-a4ef711ca0e6  Rack1
  ```

+## High availability
+Within a cluster the number of replicas in the statefulset is at least 3 but can be increased to 5 when code maintenance is needed.
+The choice for persistence storage is important, and the backup and restore strategy of the storage area network used.

+When creating connection to persist data into a keyspace, you specify the persistence strategy and number of replicas.
+In
 ## Code
 We have done two implementations for persisting asset data into Cassandra using Cassandra client API or SpringBoot data.
 ## Cassandra client